The Haunted Mansion attraction at Disneyland and Walt Disney World is steeped in mystery and history.

 Such is the case of illustrator and cartoonist Vince Dorse, creator of the award-winning comic, “Untold Tales of Bigfoot.”
 Dorse has a knack for drawing cute animals and monsters kids don’t mind finding under their beds in their closets, and he used his talents to create what he calls a “rideable” poster of the Haunted Mansion attraction.

 But Dorse wanted to create a 2-D poster of the ride that found that missing flow.
-As Dorse states on his blog, “The [Haunted] Mansion is a kooky collection of spooky rooms, linked together through a series of twists, turns, ramps and drops.
-It’s kind of difficult to reconcile the interior experience with the exterior facade.”
+As Dorse states on his blog, “The [Haunted] Mansion is a kooky collection of spooky rooms, linked together through a series of twists, turns, ramps, and drops.
+It’s difficult to reconcile the interior experience with the exterior facade.”

-Dorse goes on to explain that the most difficult task in this project was in determining the best way to link those rooms together in his artwork so that they followed the same sequence as the ride in the parks–all in an easy-to-follow 2-D print that made sense.
-But apparently, Dorse was up for such a challenge as he was able to do exactly that, as you can see in the full print here:
+Dorse explains that the most challenging task in this project was determining the best way to link those rooms together in his artwork so that they followed the same sequence as the ride in the parks–all in an easy-to-follow 2-D print that made sense.
+But apparently, Dorse was up for such a challenge as he was able to do precisely that, as you can see in the entire print here: